TrellixVulnTeam/swahilipython_SCMU/Doc/library/ossaudiodev.rst

    to my python-dev query, Thomas Wouters said:

    > Likewise, googling shows OpenBSD also uses OSS/Free -- the commercial
-   > OSS installation manual tells you to remove references to OSS/Free from the
+   > OSS installation manual tells you to remove references to OSS/Free kutoka the
    > kernel :)

-   but Aleksander Piotrowsk actually has an OpenBSD box, and he quotes from its <soundcard.h>:
+   but Aleksander Piotrowsk actually has an OpenBSD box, and he quotes kutoka its <soundcard.h>:
    >  * WARNING!
 WARNING!
    >  * This is an OSS (Linux) audio emulator.
    >  * Use the Native NetBSD API for developing new code, and this